trustpilot/kafka-connect-dynamodb/docs/details.md

 ### `DISCOVERY` state and task configuration

-Connector uses AWS resource group API to receive a list of DynamoDB tables which have ingestion TAG defined.
+If `dynamodb.table.whitelist` parameter is not defined connector uses AWS resource group API to receive a list of DynamoDB tables which have ingestion TAG defined.
 Then it iterates over this list and checks if environment TAG is matched and streams are actually enabled.
 Connect task is started for each table which meats all requirements.

 `discovery` phase is executed on start and every 60 seconds(default config value) after initial start.